 With 1.84 billion active daily users on Facebook, you want to ensure your ads reach the right audience.
 Using location targeting for your ads is one crucial aspect of that.
-So, if you’re a local business looking for strategies and best practice, here are three tips on how to effectively use location targeting with Facebook ads.
+So, if you’re a local business looking for strategies and best practices, here are three ways how you can effectively use location targeting with Facebook ads.

-The top three tips to location targeting with Facebook ads are:
+The top three strategies to location targeting with Facebook ads are:

 Choose the Right Target Audience

 To get started, you need to decide which segment of people you want to reach.
 Facebook defines these segments by reference to the location you’ll choose later.

 The platform gives you four choices.
 You can find them above the “Search Locations” field, as shown below.